tiefaul/myblog/_posts/2024-11-27-Markdown-Converter.md

 categories: python
 ---

-## Automating Markdown To HTML Using Python-Markdown
+## Automating Markdown to HTML Using Python-Markdown

 As someone who enjoys simplifying workflows, I recently automated a process for one of my Django projects to convert Markdown files into HTML.
 This is small but effective script saves time and ensures consistency when dealing with Markdown-based content.
 In this post, I will walk you through the steps from setting up the environment to running the script.